Thermal Gradient Sensor and Algorithm for Automated Shading

 Our thermal-gradient sensing technology is potentially applicable to any automated shading system intended to reduce HVAC energy consumption, whether in residential or commercial buildings.
 For example, one potential application is to reduce HVAC loads in temporarily unoccupied spaces in partially occupied office buildings.

 Our technology can be implemented using a combination of hardware and algorithms, or purely via algorithms in conjunction with existing hardware.
 This enables it to be inserted into a wide variety of product types.
-Three exemplar applications are shown in Figure 5:
+Three exemplar applications are shown in Figure 4:

-Smart Shade
+Smart Blind or Shade

 Smart Sensor